lindseyhardouin/Challenge_4/README.md

 ### This project is created in Jupyter Lab and uses the following libraries: ```pandas, numpy```
 ---
 ## **Usage**
 ### This program utilizes key risk-management metrics: the daily returns, standard deviations, Sharpe ratios, and betas.
-The Whale NAVs csvs is located in the folder: ([Resources](Resources))
+The Whale NAVs csv is located in the folder: ([Resources](Resources))
 ---
 ## **Contributors**
 Lindsey Hardouin